CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/2 - Backend Port - 2 Engineers/README.md

 Reviewer used an Ubuntu 20.04 LTS GitPod cloud machine and a Pardus 21.3 GNU/Linux local machine for this review.

 There are some dependencies that have critical security vulnerabilities.
-Some of these were updated during the review, however others are remaining.
+Some of these were updated during the review, however a high risk one is still remaining.
 This issue is needed to be addressed in future milestones.

 Note: The command for installation is provided as `npm Install` but the second part should also be in lowercase letters: `npm install`.